Mar10-9us/node-red-contrib-discord-js/README.md

 # node-red-contrib-discord-js-drusilla
 This node implements Discord.js V12.5.3 in Node-RED.
 The only reason for it being named 'Drusilla' at the end is because i had to make the package-name unique.

+Not sure where to start?
+[Take a look at the examples!](examples.md)

 This module currently has these functionalities
 * Multiple bot support
 	* Each node can connect to the bot of your choice